sequana/downsampling/README.rst

 This is is the **downsampling** pipeline from the `Sequana <https://sequana.readthedocs.org>`_ project

 :Overview:
-:Input: TODO
+:Input: a set of FastQ or FASTA files
-:Output: TODO
+:Output: a set of downsampled files
-:Status: draft
+:Status: mature
 :Citation: Cokelaer et al, (2017), ‘Sequana’: a Set of Snakemake NGS pipelines, Journal of Open Source Software, 2(16), 352, JOSS DOI doi:10.21105/joss.00352